 When you really want to immerse yourself in learning art from professional artists or students learning art, this is the program to sign up for.
 Just a heads up that this program can last for months because you’re practically going to be learning an art form.
 It could be sculpting, a mural workshop, wood carving or another traditional art form.
 The workshop will depend on the curator lined up to teach it but remember that it will be time-consuming.

-The fifth edition of the Kochi-Muziris Biennale (KMB) would commence on 12th December 2022, but some of the programme events are ongoing.
+The fifth edition of the Kochi-Muziris Biennale (KMB) commenced on 12th December 2022 and will continue till April’2023.
 Make sure you visit the website to learn more about how you can enroll if you wish to.

 Things To Be Aware Of